 Antoinette immediately cut out Training Link’s advert in the Camden New Journal when she saw it three years ago, and she hasn’t looked back since…

-Antoinette immediately cut out Training Link’s advert in the Camden New Journal when she saw it three years ago, and she hasn’t looked back since.
+Antoinette immediately cut out Training Link’s advert in the Camden New Journal when she saw it and she hasn’t looked back since.
 Being able to access these services, which weren’t available in her own borough of Brent, has been really beneficial: “There were things I had put out of my life, thinking they weren’t for me, and that I should be focussing on my chosen career.
 But I decided I wanted to learn more because I wanted to be a better person and because I thought I might need these skills in the future”.

 Antoinette has done lots of support work in her career: “looking after the elderly, people with disabilities, and also getting involved with nursing”.
 At a certain point she “just thought I’m tired of this” and moved on to become a teaching assistant for four years.
 This was a job she “absolutely loved” in which she could get to know a group of young people very well.
 “Sometimes it was hard to break down barriers and become friends, but ultimately it was very rewarding and I enjoyed it a lot,” she recalls.
 As work ran out, Antoinette came to take courses at Training Link in order “to do something different”.

 Since then she has been enrolled on the Business Administration, Web Design and Computer Literacy courses among others.
-She is currently taking the Digital Photography course and feels that the teaching environment at Training Link is very beneficial to her learning.
+She took the Digital Photography course and feels that the teaching environment at Training Link is very beneficial to her learning.
 When there are courses in her local area they are often taught entirely online which is not what she wants.
 “It’s really important that you are happy where you are learning, I need to be able to ask questions to real life teachers” she says.
 She also thinks that other courses can seem “scary and intimidating”.
 This was certainly the case with Web Design courses – while she had seen several in Brent, she only started when one became available here, “here I was able to progress in my work, I did very well in the class – to be honest I was surprised at myself”.
 Indeed Antoinette suggests her progress in the Web Design course as one of her proudest achievements during her time here.